magnoborgo/SilhouetteToNukeExporter/README.md

 # SilhouetteToNukeExporter
-This script exports selected shapes as Nuke project file into a specified folder
+This script exports selected Shapes (and Trackers update:May 2023) as Nuke project file into a specified folder

 ##  Usage: